dotnet/docs/docs/csharp/getting-started/publishing-with-visual-studio-2017.md

 1. Open a console window.
 For example, in the **Ask me anything** text box in the Windows taskbar, enter `Command Prompt`, and then choose the **Command Prompt** desktop app to open the console window.

-1. Navigate to the your library's project directory.
-Typically, unless you've reconfigured the file location, it is in the `Documents\Visual Studio 2017\Projects\HelloWorld\Hello` directory.
+1. Navigate to your library's project directory.
+Typically, unless you've reconfigured the file location, it is in the `Documents\Visual Studio 2017\Projects\HelloWorld\HelloWorld` directory.
 The directory contains your source code and a project file, `HelloWorld.csproj`.

 <!-- Steve, can you check this on your system?
 I'm sure I didn't do any renaming, but that's the directory I have on minem and I'd expect it to be HelloWorld instead of Hello. -->